Is your Washer & Dishwasher a “Fungal Jungle”?

 Finally!
 An inexpensive, easy to use, fresh and green product that rids your washing machine from mold, mildew and fungi.
-One 1/2 tsp (teaspoon) of Ahh-Some Washing Machine Bio Cleaner & Deodorizer in the detergent hopper once every month or as needed to keep your washer and the entire area around it smelling fresh and clean.
+One 1/2 tsp (teaspoon) of Ahh-Some Washing Machine/Dishwasher Bio Cleaner & Deodorizer in the detergent hopper once every 30-60 days or as needed to keep your washer and the entire area around it smelling fresh and clean.

 You’ve probably tried just about everything to get rid of that nasty odor and mildew ring on your washing machine’s rubber door seal area.
 Now, you can!